slugbyte/lackluster.nvim/README.md

 > !! `setup()` **MUST** be called before setting your colorscheme !!

-`setup()` can be used to configure a limited set of default settings.
-It will overwrite the colors of whatever lackluster-variant colorscheme you apply.
+> !! `setup()` will overwrite the colors of whatever lackluster-variant colorscheme you apply !!

 ```lua
 local lackluster = require("lackluster")